Aeon (eikaiwa)

 Aeon (株式会社イーオン, Kabushikigaisha Īon) is a chain of English conversation teaching companies in Japan.
 It is considered one of the historical "Big Four" eikaiwa schools.
-The company operates 320 branch schools throughout Japan, and maintains staff recruitment offices in New York City and Los Angeles.
+The company operates 320 branch schools throughout Japan, and has recruitment offices in New York City and Los Angeles.
 In November 2013 it was reported that Aeon had approximately 100,000 students studying English.

 History

 In 1973, university classmates Kiyoshi Aki and Tsuneo Kusunoki founded the company AMVIC.
 The name was a portmanteau of the phrase "AMbition and VICtory."
 The company would focus on foreign language studies.
 AMVIC International was later split into two divisions in 1989, as the former partners developed differing visions of the company's future.
 Aki's company became Aeon, focusing on language learning in Japan.
 He remains Aeon's chairman as of 2010.
 Kusunoki's company became GEOS, focusing on global language learning.
 GEOS and Aeon remained competitors until April 2010 when GEOS filed for bankruptcy protection.

 In 2018, Aeon joined the KDDI company umbrella.
 With the merger, Aeon began using KDDI's AI systems to promote student learning.
 They continue to use AI technology with their Aeon NET Campus App.

 Aeon also partnered with the Ministry of Education, Culture, Sports, Science, and Technology to help train teachers in teaching English in Japan's public school systems in 2018.
 As of 2020, Aeon has continued to train teachers in partnership with the government.